Circuit Complexity through phase transitions: consequences in quantum state preparation: Complexity in a quantum computer, the case of ground state preparation

+This bound applies to the local ansatz and is specific to 1D systems.
+Our numerical simulations become intractable for $d\geq 8$, so for reasonable sizes the VQE ansatz cannot approximate the ground state, explaining the gray zones.
+One final comment.
+Non-local \emph{ansatzes} are expected to reduce the circuit depth, as discussed in \cite{Tabares2023}.
+Further research on the complexity in this context would be interesting.
+It is worth noting that in the original proposal, long-range interactions are penalized in the functional $F (\tau)$, see Eq. \eqref{CNdiscrete}.

-Since we are dealing with finite simulations, deep in the ferromagnetic phase, the $\mathbb{Z}_2$ symmetry is not broken so the ground state manifold found by exact diagonalization is spanned by the states $\frac{1}{2}\left(|0, ..., 0 \rangle \pm |1, ..., 1 \rangle\right)$.
-The VQE reaches instead one of the fully polarized states, either $|0, ..., 0 \rangle$ or $|1, ..., 1 \rangle$, given that they are degenerate with the symmetric ground state.
+Now, let us explain what happens when the target state is far away from the quantum phase transition (QPT).
+Before delving into the specifics, it is important to note that in finite simulations, deep within the ferromagnetic phase, the $\mathbb{Z}_2$ symmetry is not broken.
+Therefore, the ground state manifold found by exact diagonalization is spanned by the states $\frac{1}{2}\left(|0, ..., 0 \rangle \pm |1, ..., 1 \rangle\right)$.
+However, through energy minimization, the VQE reaches one of the fully polarized states, either $|0, ..., 0 \rangle$ or $|1, ..., 1 \rangle$, given that they are degenerate with the symmetric ground state.
 Our convergence criterion is based on reaching a fidelity of 0.9 between the state generated by the VQE and the result of exact diagonalization.
-Because of the discrepancy in the ground states obtained by both methods, in the ferromagnetic phase the fidelity is capped at 0.5 and the convergence criterion is never satisfied.
-Driven by the physics of actual QPTs in the thermodynamic limit, where the symmetry is (spontaneously) broken, we decide to add a small bias, $\epsilon \sum \sigma^z_i$ in \eqref{HIsing}.
-In doing so, the VQE should a priori be able to reach full convergence.
-This is indeed the case as can be seen in Fig. \ref{fig:complexising}.
-Additionally, convergence is reached in very few layers, equivalently to what is observed in the PM phase.
-This low complexity can be explained by noticing that the symmetry broken ferromagnetic ground state is either the reference state or can be obtained from it by means of single-qubit rotations.
+Due to the discrepancy in the ground states obtained by both methods in the ferromagnetic phase, the fidelity is capped at 0.5, and the convergence criterion is never satisfied.
+To address this discrepancy and align with the physics of actual QPTs in the thermodynamic limit, where the symmetry is (spontaneously) broken, we decide to introduce a small bias, $\epsilon \sum \sigma^z_i$, in \eqref{HIsing}. \\ That being said, it is remarkable that when the target state is far from the critical point, the complexity decreases, even though the target point and the reference state may belong to different phases.
+This is because, unlike the adiabatic algorithm, the VQE does not necessarily need to traverse states in the transition region to transition from $| \psi_R \rangle$ to $| \psi_T \rangle$; it can bypass criticality.
+This phenomenon is easy to understand in the Ising model since, in the paramagnetic phase, the ground state is approximately given by $| +, ..., + \rangle $ ($|+\rangle = 1/\sqrt{2}(|0\rangle + |1\rangle)$), as shown in Eq. \eqref{HIsing}.
+This state is straightforward to prepare since it can be obtained through single-qubit rotations from the reference state $| \psi_R \rangle =|0, ..., 0 \rangle$.
+On the other hand, in the ferromagnetic phase, with the added bias, the ground state is either $|0, ..., 0 \rangle$ or $|1, ..., 1 \rangle$, which can also be easily obtained within the VQE.